sawyerwatts/CoolCardGames/README.md

 - Seeds and replayability
 - Lobbies, queues, chat, notes, passwords, accounts
 - Track player stats
+- Sufficient logging such that games can be replayed

 ### Other Card Games to Implement